-In connection with the Quarterly Report on Form 10-Q of Horizon Technology Finance Corporation and Subsidiaries (the "Company") for the quarterly period ended March 31, 2013 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert D. Pomeroy, Jr., as Chief Executive Officer and Chairman, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of Sarbanes-Oxley Act of 2002, that to our knowledge:
+In connection with the Quarterly Report on Form 10-Q of Horizon Technology Finance Corporation and its consolidated subsidiaries (collectively, the "Company") for the quarterly period ended September 30, 2013 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert D. Pomeroy, Jr., as Chief Executive Officer and Chairman of the Board of Directors of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of Sarbanes-Oxley Act of 2002, that to my knowledge: